Best glasses and sunglasses for cataracts

-Depending on your personal vision, some eyeglasses may serve you better than others.
-Discuss your symptoms with your eye doctor in order to determine which style of glasses will best help you.
+Depending on your vision needs, some eyeglasses may serve you better than others.
+Discuss your symptoms with your eye doctor in order to determine which type of glasses will best help you.

 Are glasses still needed after cataract surgery?

-The vast majority of cataract patients will see a significant improvement after surgery, but some may still need corrective lenses to see with full clarity.
-This depends on the type of artificial lens implanted during your cataract surgery, in addition to your personal vision needs.
+The vast majority of cataract patients will see a significant improvement in their vision after surgery, but some may still need corrective lenses to see with full clarity.
+This depends on the type of artificial lens implanted during your cataract surgery, in addition to your visual requirements.

 How to get cataract glasses